The secret to stop being a sucker and buying useless things. 😄

 I act consistently with my past actions.
 Again, this is a survival instinct: it allows me not to disperse myself unnecessarily.

 If I sign a petition, I am more willing to contribute to the same cause.

 The offer that you can’t refuse

-If we reject a request, we are more likely to accept a more reasonable offer.
+If I reject a request, I am more likely to accept a more reasonable offer.

 This is why the most expensive products are put forward.